snacksident/lawlers-law/README.md

 # Project 4 Pitch

-## Lawlers Law Twitter Bot Announcer
+# Lawlers Law Twitter Bot Announcer

-Lawlers Law is a theory coined by Los Angeles Clippers broadcaster Ralph Lawler, assuming that the first team to 100 points wins the game.
+What is Lawlers Law anyway?
+Lawlers law is a term coined by Los Angeles Clippers broadcaster Ralph Lawler, positing that the first team to 100 points wins the game.

-I would like to make a Twitter bot that pulls live scores from current NBA games, watching for a "Lawlers Law" event, and announce them as they happen.
+Inside this repo lives a bot that will announce occurences of Lawlers Law!

 # Bot Location:
 - twitter.com/lawler_announcer